pbattisson/pepino/Readme.md

 2. Create a test from these test steps
 3. Save tests into a class
 4. Update test class with new information (cool button or not?)
 5. Clever stuff?
-(Run all tests, display scenarios, feature feedback, source control integration, Chatter/social, jenkins/ant tools, mobile, REST API)
+(Run all tests, display scenarios, feature feedback, source control integration, Chatter/social, jenkins/ant tools, mobile, REST API, Eclipse/Sublime Text plugin)